 Many investors looking to take advantage of beaten down Canadian stocks are looking to the oil and gas, and airline sectors.

 The key question that’s confusing a lot of investors right now is will these stocks recover, or have the underlying businesses been materially impacted?
+Investors who are new to buying stocks in Canada have always been told to “buy low, sell high.”
+But, what if these companies are permanently damaged?

 One stock in question is CAE Inc (TSE:CAE).
 The company is exposed to the airline sector, but not in the way you’d typically expect.